BlazeInferno64/blazed.js/README.md

 # blazed
-High Performance All in one HTTP requests library
+Blazing Fast, High Performance All in one HTTP requests library

 # Setup and installation